marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

   CHANGELOG
   =========

-0.7 (??
-August 2010)
+0.7 (20 October 2010)
+ - Using CKEditor 3.4.1.
+ - Recompiled with Vaadin 6.4.6.
- - Add ability to configure an external styles definition for the Styles combobox: config.setStylesCombo_stylesSet(String styleSetSpec), including the Open eSignForms standard combobox styles: config.setOpenESignFormsStylesCombo_stylesSet(String contextPath)
+ - Add ability to configure an external styles definition for the Styles combobox: config.setStylesCombo_stylesSet(String styleSetSpec)
  - Added editor destroy code when the widget is unloaded to hopefully avoid leaks.
+ - Root DIV for the editor includes overflow:auto so it will show scrollbars if needed (such as in read-only mode when the editor is not present with its scrollbars).
+ - Added method CKEditorConfig.enableTableResizePlugin() to add the optional 'tableresize' plugin since it seems to be generally useful.
+ - Added method CKEDitorConfig.setupForOpenESignForms(String contextPath) to set up the editor in a common way for the Open eSignForms project and removed the other project-specific API: addOpenESignFormsCustomToolbar().

 0.6 (26 July 2010)
  - Use CKEDITOR.appendTo instead of CKEDITOR.replace to create the edit instance.
 This resolved the bugs associated with the editor moving down